No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 “I told the teacher- and the teacher said that we can’t discriminate against them.”

-The therian trend has been on TikTok and reddit for years.
+The Therian trend has been on TikTok and reddit for years.
 If you google “therian” & “Utah,” the top search result is a reddit thread inquiring, “Any fellow therians in Utah?
 Near Lehi?”

 The Utah subreddit connects animal-identifying tweens and teens to meet up to do what therians do: “quadrobics’, the physical act of prancing about on all fours, at times in public.